USX Stock Alert: Halper Sadeh - GuruFocus.com

-Halper Sadeh LLC, an investor rights law firm, is investigating whether the sale of U.S. Xpress Enterprises, Inc. (NYSE: USX) to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash is fair to U.S. Xpress shareholders.
+NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating whether the sale of U.S. Xpress Enterprises, Inc. (: USX) to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash is fair to U.S. Xpress shareholders.

 The investigation concerns whether U.S. Xpress and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders by failing to, among other things: (1) obtain the best possible consideration for U.S. Xpress shareholders; (2) determine whether Knight-Swift is underpaying for U.S. Xpress; and (3) disclose all material information necessary for U.S. Xpress shareholders to adequately assess and value the merger consideration.
 On behalf of U.S. Xpress shareholders, Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits.